astropy/astropy-APEs/APE0.rst

 Removing Members
 ^^^^^^^^^^^^^^^^
-In exceptional circumstances, the Voting Members may remove one or more sitting Coordination Committee members via a single vote.
+In exceptional circumstances, the `Voting Members <The Voting Members>`_ may remove one or more sitting Coordination Committee members via a single vote.

-Such a vote is triggered when a Voting Member calls for one publicly on an appropriate Project-wide communication channel, and two other active Voting Members second the proposal.
+Such a vote is triggered when a `Voting Member <The Voting Members>`_ calls for one publicly on an appropriate Project-wide communication channel, and two other active Voting Members second the proposal.

-For Coordination Committee Member(s) to be removed, two-thirds of the active Voting Members must vote in support of the removal.
+For Coordination Committee Member(s) to be removed, two-thirds of the active `Voting Members <The Voting Members>`_ must vote in support of the removal.

-To avoid repeated removal votes, any individual Voting Member who has called for, or seconded such a vote, may not call for or second a vote to remove any other Coordination Committee member for one year from the original motion.
+To avoid repeated removal votes, any individual `Voting Member <The Voting Members>`_ who has called for, or seconded such a vote, may not call for or second a vote to remove any other Coordination Committee member for one year from the original motion.